Coffees of the world

 In Eastern Africa and the Middle East, the coffee is widely considered to be outstanding.
 Alluring and complex, the coffees from this part of the world can contain wonderful flavors, such as blueberries, citrus fruits, cocoa, and spices, which keep drinkers guessing.
 Kenya, Ethiopia and Yemen are particular hot spots.

 Latin America is the coffee powerhouse, with Brazil and Colombia growing more coffee than any five countries combined.
 The Latin American coffees are usually lighter, with a tangy quality, which makes them great for blending.
-Mexico, Guatemala, Panama, Jamaica Blue Mountain and Costa Rica chip in with their own unique stylings.
+Mexico, Guatemala, Panama and Costa Rica chip in with their own unique stylings.

 Asian countries go the other way, producing a full-bodied, thicker coffee with distinct flavoring, which makes them ideal for blends that require a little deepening.
 Indonesia grows most of the Asian coffee beans of quality, though Korea is also producing its fair share of the lower end of the market.